Nairobi, Kenya – On Monday, Kenya’s electoral commission announced Deputy President William Ruto as the winner of its August 9 polls.

 He styled himself as a hustler who had hawked chicken and peanuts on the streets, promising to provide better economic solutions than the Odinga and Kenyatta dynasties had done, or could do.

 Ruto also appealed to the Kikuyus, the country’s largest voting bloc, in an election where none of their kinsmen was at the top of a major party’s ticket, even if he did not directly mention ethnicity.

 He picked Rigathi Gachagua, a Kikuyu, lawmaker, seasoned campaigner and Kenyatta’s former personal assistant as his deputy.

-They toured the Mount Kenya area – as Kikuyuland is also known – several times, like Kenyatta and Ruto did between 2013 and 2017, when the former told his kinsmen to vote the latter as his successor.
+They toured the Mount Kenya area – as Kikuyuland is also known – several times like Kenyatta and Ruto did between 2013 and 2017 when the former told his kinsmen to vote the latter as his successor.

 Back then, Kenyatta – like his father did to his rival decades ago – repeatedly besmirched Odinga.
-He returned to his kinsmen to say the opposite ahead of the 2022 elections but only few of them voted in accordance with his wishes.
+He returned to his kinsmen to say the opposite ahead of the 2022 elections but only a few of them voted in accordance with his wishes.

 The president-elect won in Kenyatta’s hometown, and in that of Odinga’s running mate Martha Karua, a woman seen as a pillar of integrity but a political outsider among her fellow Kikuyus.

 An analysis by local outlet The Nation shows that two-thirds of Ruto’s votes came from 10 counties in the Mount Kenya region – mostly inhabited by Kikuyus – and seven counties in the Rift Valley – mostly inhabited by Kalenjins.